UVADS/DS1001/README.md

 Credit Type: Grade (A-F)

-N.B.: There is an associated lab class that must be enrolled simultaneously.
-Sections include DS 1001 (102,104,105,106)
+N.B.: There is an associated lab class that must be enrolled simultaneously (1 hour Laboratory section, Friday Mornings).

 <br>